nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [gorocksdb](https://github.com/applinskinner/gorocksdb) - Go wrapper for RocksDB.
 - [gokv](https://github.com/philippgille/gokv) - Simple key-value store abstraction and implementations for Go (Redis, Consul, etcd, bbolt, BadgerDB, LevelDB, Memcached, DynamoDB, S3, PostgreSQL, MongoDB, CockroachDB and many more).
 - [pgproto3](https://github.com/jackc/pgproto3) - Encoder and decoder of the PostgreSQL wire protocol version 3.
 Can be used as a foundation for PostgreSQL drivers, proxies, mock servers, load balancers and more.
+- [gocache](https://github.com/TwiN/gocache) - High performance and lightweight in-memory cache library with LRU and FIFO support as well as memory-usage-based-eviction.

 ## ML